 Yes, you can freeze them, just let them come to room temperature first.

 You can prepare these in advance and refrigerate them before baking.
 Once cooked, they can stay out at room temperature for a day or two.
 After that, they should be refrigerated.

 Inspired to try more apple desserts?

 - Apple Galette

 - Apple blackberry crumble

-- 2 apples peeled, cored and cut into quarters
+- 2 apples peeled, cored and cut into 8 slices each

 - 2 cans crescent rolls

 - ¾ cup butter